 Years of Service Vested Percentage

-Less than 1
+Less than 1 0 %

-1 25%
+1 25 %

-2 50%
+2 50 %

-3 75%
+3 75 %

-4 or more 100%
+4 or more 100 %

 Participants also become fully vested in the Company Match or annual Mitchell contribution upon attainment of normal retirement age, disability or death.
+Company contributions from merged plans were vested under their respective plan provisions prior to their merger into the Plan.
+Company contributions received after the merger for all merged plans will vest according to the above schedule.

-Forfeited Accounts - At December 31, 2018 and 2017, forfeited non-vested accounts totaled \$222,639 and \$163,797, respectively.
+Forfeited Accounts - At December 31, 2019 and 2018, forfeited non-vested accounts totaled \$228,073 and \$222,639, respectively.
 These accounts will be used to reduce future Company contributions or to pay administrative expenses.
-During the years ended December 31, 2018 and 2017, Company contributions were reduced by forfeited non-vested accounts totaling \$164,899 and \$165,857, respectively.
+During the years ended December 31, 2019 and 2018, Company contributions were reduced by forfeited non-vested accounts totaling \$223,580 and \$164,899, respectively.

 Notes Receivable from Participants - Participant notes are limited to 50% of the participant's account balance, not to exceed \$50,000.
 The minimum note amount is \$1,000 and participants may have only one note outstanding at any particular time.
-The notes bear interest at the prime rate, as published on the last business day of the month of note issuance, plus 1%, with a maximum note term of five years for personal notes or 15 years for mortgage notes.
+The notes bear interest at the prime rate, as published on the last business day of the month of note issuance, plus 1%, with a maximum note term of five years for personal notes or generally 15 years for mortgage notes.
+The Sturtevant-Richmont Plan, which was merged into the Plan, allowed up to a 30-year term for mortgage notes.